cschin/dash13-KIR-MHC-assemblies/README.md

 scripts/build_pbd.sh                    # the example to use PGR-TK to process the KIR pangenome
 ```

+Proposed projects:

+1. Using miniprop to align protein sequences on the pan-KIR sequences
+2. Using LLM / ML technique to classify the pan-KIR sequence
+4. Imputation missing sequence and genotype additional data with known haplotype sequence combination

 Reference:

 - Paper: Multiscale analysis of pangenomes enables improved representation of genomic diversity for repetitive and clinically relevant genes: https://www.nature.com/articles/s41592-023-01914-y